tysolov/CS220-dmfb-synthesis-skeleton/README.md

   - there are number of `NODE` commands, each followed by any number of `EDGE` commands
     - a `NODE` specifies a fluidic operation to be performed.
 Parameters include a node id, the type of operation, and operation-specific features such as time, volume, and/or name
     - an `EDGE` specifies a dependency between nodes.
 Specifically, the ege `EDGE(i, j)` requires that node i completes before node j can begin.
 It also signifies that node j _consumes_ node i

+#### Resources:

+For each synthesis step, we have provided a default algorithm for you to compare against.
+For more on these algorithms, refer to the following:

+- Scheduling [list scheduler]
+  - F. Su and K. Chakrabarty.
+"High-level synthesis of digital microfluidic biochips," ACM J. Emerging Tech.
+Comput.
+Syst., vol. 3, no. 4, pp. 16.1- 16.32, Jan.
+2008.
+  - O'Neal, Kenneth, Daniel Grissom, and Philip Brisk.
+"Force-directed list scheduling for digital microfluidic biochips."
+In VLSI and System-on-Chip (VLSI-SoC), 2012 IEEE/IFIP 20th International Conference on, pp. 6-pp. IEEE, 2012.

+- Placement [left edge binder and the virtual topology]
+  - Grissom, Daniel, and Philip Brisk.
+"Fast online synthesis of generally programmable digital microfluidic biochips."
+In Proceedings of the eighth IEEE/ACM/IFIP international conference on Hardware/software codesign and system synthesis, pp. 413-422.
+ACM, 2012.
+  - Grissom, Daniel T., and Philip Brisk.
+"Fast online synthesis of digital microfluidic biochips."
+IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems 33, no. 3 (2014): 356-369.

+- Routing [roy maze router]
+  - Roy, Pranab, Hafizur Rahaman, and Parthasarathi Dasgupta.
+"A novel droplet routing algorithm for digital microfluidic biochips."
+In Proceedings of the 20th symposium on Great lakes symposium on VLSI, pp. 441-446.
+ACM, 2010.
+  - Soukup, J. I. R. I. "Fast maze router."
+In Proceedings of the 15th Design Automation Conference, pp. 100-102.
+IEEE Press, 1978.